-Yes, being single and getting grief because we’re unmarried is annoying, but being so prickly about it doesn’t help matters.
+Yes, being single and getting grief for not being married is annoying, but getting upset about it doesn’t help matters.

-One thing I’ve noticed about us single people is that we can get a little touchy about our relationship status.
+One thing I’ve noticed about single people is that they can get a little touchy about their relationship status.
 I certainly understand why.
-After all, we live in a world where, despite being a significant segment of the population (44 to 49 percent, depending on how you slice the statistics), being single is still seen as the wrong choice.
-How many times have you been on the receiving end of those “I’m sorry” looks and questions like, “Why on earth is a nice girl/guy like you still single?”
+After all, we live in a world where, despite being a significant segment of the population (44 to 51 percent, depending on how you slice the statistics), being single is still seen as the wrong choice.
+How many times have you been on the receiving end of questions like, “Why on earth is a nice girl/guy like you still single?”

-I know I’ve been overly sensitive to those well-meaning comments from friends and family ― from rolling eyes to hopping mad ― when they suggest my life must be so sad because I haven’t found “the one.”
-It even motivated me to launch Singular magazine and SingularCity, so singles in Los Angeles would have their own publication that would defy the old stereotypes and provide an alternative to the traditional singles industry that says we need to get un-single, post-haste.
+I know I’ve been overly sensitive to those well-meaning comments from friends and family ― from rolling eyes to hopping mad ― when they suggested my life must be empty because I haven’t found “the one.”
+It even motivated me to launch Singular magazine and SingularCity, so singles would have their own publication that defies the old stereotypes and provides an alternative to the traditional singles industry that says we need to get un-single, post-haste.

-I finally realized I had to let go of trying to explain to Steve what it means to be singular ― a person who enjoys a social lifestyle but wants to be the “sole proprietor” of their life.
+I finally realized I had to let go of trying to explain to Steve that I’m fine as I am.
 Now I just smile and say, “Steve, some people aren’t as lucky as you.
-You’re so blessed,” and then move on to another topic of conversation.
-I’m even learning to have a sense a humor about being single ― maybe because leading with my defiantly singular chin often ends up in anger, frustration and other negative emotions.
+You’re so blessed,” then move on to another topic of conversation.

-Yes, the tide is changing about how singles are perceived.
-Attitudes are evolving.
-But we’re still a long way from the day when being single is simply a box to check on our income tax returns, not an indictment of our characters.
+We’re still a long way from the day when being single is simply a box to check on our income tax returns, not seen as a personality trait.
 Still, I don’t think throwing a brick through the “being married is better” window is a solution ― even though it can provide some immediate satisfaction!